 I love The Fates.
 I truly do, in whatever form They take.
 Some people interpret Their stories as proof that everything is pre-destined, and The Fates have laid out our threads in a specific pattern.
 And yet, there are at least as many stories which warn of the dangers of being noticed by The Fates.
 This implies that they do not pay specific attention to every single thread, and instead most of us are free to determine our own fates, unless they step in to weave our lives in specific directions.

 We are warned against the attentions of The Fates because when they do step in to influence our lives, things tend to get difficult, interesting, and important.
-It puts pressure on us to accomplish specific goals which may or may not align with our personal goals, meaning that we are potentially drug through troubling situations kicking and screaming.
+It puts pressure on us to accomplish specific goals which may or may not align with our personal goals, meaning that we are potentially dragged through troubling situations kicking and screaming.
 If we are able to embrace what The Fates want, and work with it instead of fighting it, things tend to go better, but when The Fates step in, it is never easy.
 Boring, mundane lives tend to be much easier, and throughout history your average person usually has a rather boring and mundane life.

 In the same way, deities will sometimes call upon specific people to do specific things for Them.
 Most of the time They are going to ask someone They already have a relationship with, who will be happy to do Work for Them.
 That is a lot easier than trying to force someone who is unprepared.